 There's evidence of a theme developing on the Sunday page, as Frank McDiarmid includes a couple of Smurf-related slogans in the background of a couple of panels - 'Smurfs Rool' and 'Smurfy Tyler-Moore', a reference to US actress Mary Tyler-Moore.

 The Skateboard Squad are at a grand sports meeting and yes, it's time for that traditional British comic standby script to get yet another airing - the trophies are stolen, just as they were in the Squad's strips in the 06 May 1978, 20 May 1978 and 01 July 1978 issues.
-This time, the Squad's deft use of the tug of war rope brings the fleeing felon to account.
+This time, the terrific trio's deft use of the tug of war rope brings the fleeing felon to account.

 There's more Smurfery on Sunday evening, as it appears Father Abraham is on the trail of his chirruping blue chums.